michaelneuder/optimistic-relay-documentation/builder-onboarding.md

 ### Posting collateral
 The first step in onboarding is posting collateral.
 To start, we are capping this collateral at 1 ETH per-pubkey.
 Collateral can be sent to \<INSERT ENS NAME\>.
-Please send us the transaction details via telegram or discord and we will manually update the database.
+Please send us the transaction details on Telegram or Discord and we will manually update the database.

-### Using collateral IDs
+### Using builders IDs
-If a builder wishes to use the same collateral for multiple pubkeys, please let us know via telegram or discord and we will assign a collateral id to all the relevant pubkeys.
+If a builder wishes to use the same collateral for multiple pubkeys, please let us know on Telegram or Discord and we will assign a collateral id to all the relevant pubkeys.
 Again, the result of using collateral IDs is that any demotion for one of these pubkeys results in all of them being demoted.